wp-plugins/twidger/README.txt

 4. Change the settings according to what you want to display.

 == Changes ==

+= 0.3.2 =
+* Fixed missing directory and bugfix for incompatibility with qTranslate.

 = 0.3.1 =
 * Added cache functionnality (thanks to Marc Boivin).